-In addition to Student Activity events, we have a strong and growing Intramurals/Recreation program that include leagues and one time events.
-IM includes teams in basketball, volleyball, racquetball, dodgeball, soccer, and events like ping pong, Frisbee, broomball, pool, tennis and other outdoor events.
-In the fall of 2010 for the first time, we hired a fulltime dedicated person as the Director of Intramurals Recreation.
-Encouraging exercise, activity and outdoor recreation is also a positive alternative to consumption.
+In addition to Student Activity events, we have a strong intramurals/recreation program that include leagues and one-time events.
+IM includes teams in basketball, volleyball, racquetball, dodge ball, soccer, and events like ping pong, Frisbee, broomball, pool, tennis and other outdoor events.
+We have a fulltime dedicated person as the Director of Intramurals Recreation.
+This person encourages exercise, activity and outdoor recreation as a positive alternative to consumption.
+Many I.M events are planned for nights and weekends to discourage students from high risk behavior.